edgio-docs/edgio-docs/guides/webapp_cdn_getting_started.md

-# Enable CDN Edge Network on an existing site
+# Website CDN

 _Approximate time to completion: 7 mins_

-Enabling Layer0 on an existing site is the fastest and easiest way to start seeing performance benefits made possible by the Layer0 Edge Network.
-In the guide below, we will generate a node project, configure it to cache some static assets, deploy it, and visit the live site.
-By enabling the Edge Network, we will get both edge caching and predictive prefetching.
+Deploying your site on Layer0 is the fastest and easiest way to start seeing the performance benefits made possible by the Layer0 edge network.
+In this guide we'll show you how to:

+- Create a new Layer0 project
+- Configure edge caching using EdgeJS
+- Deploy your site so that you can start seeing the performance benefits made possible by Layer0's global edge network.

 If any point, you want a more [detailed guide](/guides/traditional_sites), we've got that too.